 EXCEL

 Excel offers the capability of producing many of the charts and graphs presented in this chapter.
 Most of these can be accessed by clicking on the Insert tab found along the top of an Excel worksheet (second tab from the left next to Home).
-In addition, Excel can generate frequency distributions and histograms using the ata Analysis feature.
+In addition, Excel can generate frequency distributions and histograms using the Data Analysis feature.

-Many of the statistical techniques presented in this text can be performed in Excel using a tool called ata Analysis.
+Many of the statistical techniques presented in this text can be performed in Excel using a tool called Data Analysis.
 To access this feature, select the Data tab along the top of an Excel worksheet.
 The Data tab is the fifth tab over from the left.
-If the ata Analysis feature has been uploaded into your Excel package, it will be found in the Analysis section at the top right of the Data tab page on the far right.
-If ata Analysis does not appear in the Analysis section, it must be added in.
-To add in ata Analysis: 1.)
+If the Data Analysis feature has been uploaded into your Excel package, it will be found in the Analysis section at the top right of the Data tab page on the far right.
+If Data Analysis does not appear in the Analysis section, it must be added in.
+To add in Data Analysis: 1.)
 Click on the File tab (leftmost tab at top of page).
 2.)
 Now click on options located in the menu on the left next to the bottom.
 3.)
 In the Excel options dialog box, click on Add-Ins next to the bottom of the left menu.
 A screen of add-ins will appear.
 4.)
-Click on Analysis ToolPak near the top of the dialog box and then click on o … at the bottom of the page.
+Click on Analysis ToolPak near the top of the dialog box and then click on Go … at the bottom of the page.
 5.)
 In the dialog box Add Ins, check the box to the left of Analysis ToolPak and click OK.
-Your ata Analysis feature is now uploaded onto your computer, and you need not add it in again.
-Now you can bring up the Analysis ToolPak feature at any time by going to the Data tab at the top of the Excel worksheet and clicking on ata Analysis.
+Your Data Analysis feature is now uploaded onto your computer, and you need not add it in again.
+Now you can bring up the Analysis ToolPak feature at any time by going to the Data tab at the top of the Excel worksheet and clicking on Data Analysis.

 In Excel, frequency distributions are referred to as histograms, and the classes of a frequency distribution are referred to as bins.
 If you do not specify bins (classes), Excel will automatically determine the number of bins and assign class endpoints based on a formula.
 If you want to specify bins, load the class endpoints that you want to use into a column.
-To construct a frequency distribution, select the Data tab in the Excel worksheet and then select the ata Analysis feature (upper right).
+To construct a frequency distribution, select the Data tab in the Excel worksheet and then select the Data Analysis feature (upper right).
 If this feature does not appear, you may need to add it (see above).
-Clicking on ata Analysis, the dialog box features a pulldown menu of many of the statistical analysis tools presented and used in this text.
+Clicking on Data Analysis, the dialog box features a pulldown menu of many of the statistical analysis tools presented and used in this text.
 From this list, select Histogram.
-In the Histogram dialog box, place the location of the raw data values in the space beside nput Range.
+In the Histogram dialog box, place the location of the raw data values in the space beside Input Range.
 Place the location of the class endpoints (optional) in the space beside Bin Range.
 Leave this blank if you want Excel to determine the bins (classes).
-If you have labels, check abels.
-If you want a histogram graph, check hart Output.
-If you want an ogive, select Cuulative Percentage along with hart Output.
+If you have labels, check Labels.
+If you want a histogram graph, check Chart Output.
+If you want an ogive, select Cumulative Percentage along with Chart Output.
 If you opt for this, Excel will yield a histogram graph with an ogive overlaid on it.